brianchowlab/OSP/README.md

 * Platform
 * Xlswriter
 *	Matplotlib
-*	Numpy
 *	Time
 *	Serial
 *	Warnings

 In addition, the Arduino IDE will have to be installed in order to load the OSP Arduino script (provided int this repository) onto the device's Arduino UNO board.

-**The installation section below will guide you through installing all these dependencies and any programs required!!!**
+**The installation section below will guide you through installing all these dependencies and any programs required**

 ### Installation (Windows/Mac)
 Installation of OSP software dependencies on any Windows/Mac device is accomplished utilizing Anaconda, which should come prepackaged with all requirements except PyQt4, Seabreeze and Pyserial.
+The following instructions require you to write in command line.
+If you have never used command line visit the following [LINK (Windows)](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) or [LINK (Mac)](https://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line)

 **Step 1.** *Install Anaconda* - Visit the following [LINK](https://www.anaconda.com/download/) to download the Anaconda Software.
 > (**!!CAVEAT!!** Be sure to download the version for Python 2.X and for your specific OS environment (Windows/Mac).